“Journey to the Glory: A Story about Reflecting Virtuous Growth”

 By Brian M. Drummond and Troy M. Borst

 In a world at heart like our own, lays a land divided.
 The town of Receding is one place.
 To those in Receding, the other place is a land of fable beyond the Desert.
 They call it the Highlands.
 Those who have heard the story of the Highlands know it as a place of Hope.
 Expectant more are we who know the place to be real.
 We called the Highlands “Hashem” a word from the language of the First Ones meaning “The Name.”
 I am a believer.
 We, believers, call that land Hashem because it is in the Name that we live.
-It is the land of the True Vine in whom we seek to abide.
-He is the Most High Host and so King of all Lands.
+It is the land of the True Vine our Host in whom we seek to abide.
+He is the Most High and so King of all Lands.
 These are the stories of my journey in the hope of Glory.
 Glory stories.